akshitagit/Join-organization/README.md

 # Join-organization

-## Join our open source organization and contribute.
+## Join our organization and contribute to open source.

 ### Simple steps to join: